ericmdev/docker.debian-nginx-fcgi-php/README.md

 ### Usage

-    $ docker run -d --name=phpfcgi --p 8888:80 nginx/phpfcgi
+    $ docker run -d --name=nginx_phpfcgi -p 8888:80 nginx/phpfcgi

-Creates and starts a container with the name `phpfcgi` mapped to host port `8888`.
+Creates and starts a container with the name `nginx_phpfcgi` mapped to host port `8888`.